-Within this lineage, Genevieve has been honored to study under many well respected teachers including: Tim Miller, Richard Freeman, David Swenson, Sharath Jois, Tim Feldman, Lisa Schrempp, Kino MacGregor, and Magnolia Zuniga.
-Living in the small town of Flagstaff, AZ, senior teachers were simply not available for daily practice.
+Within this lineage, Genevieve has been honored to study under many well respected teachers including: Tim Miller, Atsuro Chiba, Andrew Hillman, Richard Freeman, David Swenson, Sharath Jois, Tim Feldman, Lisa Schrempp, Kino MacGregor, and Magnolia Zuniga.
+For years, living in the small town of Flagstaff, AZ, senior teachers were simply not available for daily practice.
 Consequently, most practice days were spent in solitude with an occasional visit to one of the forementioned teachers.

-After spending time studying intensively with Tim Miller in 2016, Genevieve realized that there was nothing more important for her to pursue than this practice of yoga.
-Trusting in the guidance of her teacher, Tim Miller, she moved to the Carlsbad area in 2017 and is committed to integrating the ashtanga practice into her path however it unfolds.
+After spending time studying intensively with Tim Miller in 2016, Genevieve made the resolve to pursue the path of Ashtanga yoga directly under a guidance of her teacher.
+She moved to the Carlsbad area in 2017, practicing under Tim Miller and then assisting him in his led Primary Series classes.
+She now studies with Andrew Hillman in Encinitas and is committed to integrating the Ashtanga practice into her path however it unfolds.

 Her experience in bodywork has given birth to a passion for working with people who have physical obstacles that might limit their asana practice.
 Genevieve aspires to weave all of this into one coherent map for teaching, and gives respect to teachers outside of this lineage who have helped guide her through the process.
 Notably, Keelyn Riley has had an influence on her teaching as it relates to therapeutics and using the body to slow down the disturbances of the mind.
 Malissa Bobbit also graciously shared her tradition of Bhakti during Genevieve's 200 hour yoga teacher training in 2012 through the Northern Arizona Yoga Center.
 Many thanks for the blessings and insights that were so graciously shared.